 Mitchell Piper

-As a performing artist, Mitchell made his professional debut with the Connecticut Opera in Mozart’s Die Zauberflöte.
-He has appeared in leading roles in Carmen, Faust, Manon, Ariadne auf Naxos, Fidelio, I Pagliacci, Salome, and Susannah in both the US and Europe.
-He performed extensively in concert including performances with the late Robert Shaw, Beethoven’s Ninth Symphony at Avery Fisher Hall with conductor Yehudi Menuhin, and Mozart’s Missa Brevis, in association with the Mozart Bicentennial at Lincoln Center.
+Mitchell began his career as a performing artist and made his professional debut with the Connecticut Opera in Die Zauberflöte.
+He has appeared in leading roles Carmen, Ariadne auf Naxos, Fidelio, I Pagliacci, Susannah, Turandot, and Salome in the US and in Europe.
+His concert engagements include performances with the late Robert Shaw, Beethoven’s Ninth Symphony at Avery Fisher Hall with Yehudi Menuhin, and performances for the Mozart Bicentennial at Lincoln Center.
+After stepping back from stage performances he chaired the Graduate Opera Program for the Hartt School and served as a Guest Lecturer at New York University.